 Oh, and just for good measure.
 Do you know anything about the history of tacos?
 Apparently they were born in Mexico around the 18th century and have something to do with the silver mines.
 Hmm, maybe the miners made tacos to take with them down there… or not.
-Seems like they were some kind of explosive!
 Fun to think about the history and evolution anyway.
-I’ve though about this for sandwiches and onigiri, too, for example.
+I’ve thought about this for sandwiches and onigiri, too, for example.

 Like this post?

 - L.A.’s Iconic Dish: Taco Zone Carnitas Vs. Philippe’s French Dip (kcet.org)

 - Coca-Cola Tacos and Michelada Popsicles (eatingfab.wordpress.com)

 - Food Truck Moves Into Restaurant Space in Deland: Wako Taco (thedailycity.com)

 - Where To Celebrate National Taco Day In L.A. (laist.com)